helenaholley/OCBE-Textbook/_sources/OCBE_II/Chapter 12 - Reactions at the ⍺-carbon, part I.md

 <u>Exercise 12.10</u>: Draw the carbon-carbon bond breaking step in the
 reaction above.
 Use the Fischer projection notation.

-## Section 4: ⍺-carbon reactions in the synthesis lab - kinetic vs. thermodynamic enolates
+##  4: ⍺-carbon reactions in the synthesis lab - kinetic vs. thermodynamic enolates

 While aldol addition reactions are widespread in biochemical pathways as a way of forming carbon-carbon bonds, synthetic organic chemists working